shark1Martin/Web-Scraper/README.md

 lxml (optional but recommended)     Fastest parser for BeautifulSoup                            pip install lxml

+flask                               Web framework                                               pip install flask

+gunicorn                            WSGI server for deployment                                  pip install gunicorn

+bcrypt                              Secure password hashing                                     pip install bcrypt

 Things to work on:

-- Make it so that it sends the entire bet entry (teams, odds, event, and bet amount)

 - Potentially make a Windows Tray App, for experience?
+(Slowly looking away at this..maybe ill do it for another project)

 - <Add AI-based alert filters> ???
 Recommended by ChatGPT, maybe ill learn some AI, lets do it!

 - Make it work without having VSCODE/terminal always on.

+- For the frontend, add the MongoDB Charts to the homepage and getting it online

 Update Log: